Sterile neutrino portals to Majorana dark matter: effective operators and UV completions: Tree-level UV completions of the portal operators

 \subsubsection{Model B2: global $U(1)_{B-L}$}

 Instead of a real scalar $\phi$, this model includes a complex scalar $\sigma$.
 A complex scalar calls for an associated $U(1)$ symmetry.
-In this case, this symmetry would be lepton number, or rather $U(1)_{B-L}$, since the latter is the only anomaly-free global symmetry of the SM.
-The corresponding lepton charges are $L( N_R ) = L(\chi_L^c) = 1$~ \footnote{Such charge assignment is important for cancellation of gauge anomalies in the case of local $U(1)_{B-L}$ considered in Sec.~\ref{sec:C2}.} and $L(\sigma) = -2$.
+In this case, we will consider lepton number, or rather $U(1)_{B-L}$, since the latter is an anomaly-free global symmetry of the SM.
+The corresponding lepton charges are $L(N_R ) = L(\chi_L^c) = 1$~ \footnote{Other charge assignments are possible since the new fermions are singlets under the SM gauge group.} and $L(\sigma) = -2$.
 The Lagrangian of this model is given by

 where $V(\sigma,H)$ is the LNC potential given in Eq.~\eqref{eq:complex_scalar_potential}.
 The couplings $f$ and $g$ can be rendered real.
 This model has been studied in detail in Ref.~\cite{Escudero:2016tzx}.
 If the complex scalar acquires a VEV, $v_\sigma$, the $U(1)_{B-L}$ symmetry gets broken spontaneously, and Majorana masses $m_N = \sqrt{2} f v_\sigma$ and $m_\chi = \sqrt{2} g v_\sigma$ are generated.